Processed-Fun/BusinessAutomation/website_creation.md

 1. Each site should be created in its own directory.
 2. The root of the entire site is index.html.
 This is the "business directory".
+3. For each new business creating a medium size promo image.
+It should be a picture with the name of the business, a short tagline that clearly implies what the business does, and an image illustrating the business.
-3. Add an entry to the business directory for the new business.
-It should list the name, short description, and have the logo.
+4. Add an entry to the business directory for the new business.
+It should list the name, short description, have the logo, and the promo image.
 It should link to the business site.

 # Image Generation Rules